lyrieek/lyrieek/README.md

 # Welcome arrival 🍻
-I'm a full-stack web developer and data engineer based in Shenzhen, China
+I'm a full-stack web developer and java software engineer based in Shenzhen, China

-As a very active open source contributor, I actively maintain the following projects
+As a very active open source contributor, I actively maintain the following projects, and usually I publish to the corresponding central repository,package manager or extension center

 | Project | Type | Description |
 | --- | --- | :--- |